 The fact is, that like a character from a British novel of say, the mid 20th century – think Greene or Durrell (perhaps Amis Pere?) – there is both something sad about Hitchens and something mysterious in his decline and transformation from bite the hand that feeds you contrarian, to suck the cock that betrays you court jester.
 One half expects to find him in a Graham Greene-esque novel, rumpled, drunk or hungover or both, sitting on the veranda somewhere tropical or amid the burnt out husk of empire in Asia, caught on the horns of a moral dilemma from which there is no escape, only resignation.
 That such characters were condemned by Hitchens as examples of what he insisted was Greene’s faulty imagination and defective moral compass, say more about the critic than they do about the subject.(1)

-Rather than rehash his sophomore efforts to use Orwell as a cudgel with which he bashed Greene, we turn instead to a lazy and nasty piece from some years ago collected in, Arguably, in which Hitch snarls at the historian Robert Dallek (who deserves at least some venom) and his then recent biography of JFK, An Unfinished Life, but also takes the opportunity presented by the biography to spit poison at the entire Kennedy clan.
+Rather than rehash his sophomore efforts to use Orwell as a cudgel with which he beat Greene, and then again beat him, we turn instead to a lazy and nasty piece from some years ago collected in, Arguably, in which Hitch snarls at the historian Robert Dallek (who deserves at least some venom) and his then recent biography of JFK, An Unfinished Life, but also takes the opportunity presented by the biography to spit poison at the entire Kennedy clan.